ace-subido/ace-subido.github.com/_drafts/how-can-executives-appreciate-big-data-technologies.md

 ---
 layout: post
-title: How can Executives 'appreciate' Big Data Technologies?
+title: "How can executives/business guys 'appreciate' Big Data?"
 ---

 I get that question from some of my officemates.
-How can people appreciate "Big Data".
+How can people appreciate "Big Data Technologies".
 Is there a demo to make people appreciate "Big Data" or "Hadoop"?
 How can we sell "Data Lakes vs Data Warehouses".

-### Value: Bottom-up approach
+First, it's hard to appreciate something without knowing what it actually is.
+First of all, there's no piece of technology that magically translates your data into wonderful visualizations that's instantly aligned to making you more money.
+It's hard to appreciate such technology for technology's sake.

+We're so impressed by "Big Data", "IoT" and all these buzzwords revolving around technology.
+We forget technology isn't meant to replace humans and how they process information, but it was made to complement us:

+> The other buzzword that epitomizes a bias toward substitution is "big data".
+Today's companies have an insatiable appetite for data, mistakenly believeing that more data always creates more value.
+But big data is usually dumb data.
+Computers can find patterns that elude humans, but they don't know how to compare patterns from different sources or how to interpret complex behaviors.
+Actionable insights can only come from a human analyst (or the kind of generalized artifical intelligence that exists only in science fiction).
+> We have let ourselves become enchanted by big data only because we exoticize technology.
+We're impressed with small feats accomplished by computers alone but we ignore achievements from complementarity because the human contribution makes them less uncanny. -- Peter Thiel (Founder of Paypal and Palantir), from "Zero To One"

+Big Data technologies such as Hadoop, Zeppelin, Tableau and Spark are tools for Developers and Analysts.
+That's why it's hard to sell them to business guys as some sort of "magic box" where people can "appreciate it".
+It's not in that stage just yet.

-You can't appreciate something without knowing it's value and what it actually is.
-It's like saying "How can Executives appreciate PHP Lavarel?".
+It's like saying "How can executives/business guys 'appreciate' Ruby on Rails?".

-It's hard to sell PHP Developers and Data Analysts need to appreciate.
+It's hard to sell that to them.

-Demos with fancy charts, won't work on most businesses: "Hey, our current Oracle Database can do that.
+Demos with fancy charts, won't work on most business guys: "Hey, our current IT Team can do that with their databases and BI tools.
 What's new?"

-You have to hit the developers, the CTO, the technical team.
-Make a compelling demo that seemingly makes their lives easier.
+So, "how can executive/business guys 'appreciate' Big Data?".
+Take this with a grain of salt though, I'm not a biz dev guy: Sell it to their VP of Engineering, their developers, their technical team, leave it to them.
+Naturally it'll sell to the organization.